 Some great companion plants for brassicas are onions, garlic dill, beans, borage, marigold, chives, basil, and nasturtium.

 But let’s take a look at the full list of companion herbs and other vegetables to choose from…

 Agastache – Attracts bees which help with pollination to increase yield.

-Soybeans – Soybeans also work as a nitrogen fixer and provide cover to prevent weeds competing for nutrients.
+Soybeans – Soybeans also work as nitrogen fixers and provide cover to prevent weeds from competing for nutrients.

-Beets – Beets put manganese and iron into the soil with leaf drop.
+Beets – Beets put manganese and iron into the soil when their leaves drop.
 Be careful not to plant them next to beans as they’ll stunt the growth of the beans.